Bank of Ireland PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

 Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Bank of Ireland, PPI may have been added to a customer's policy by Bank of Ireland, in some cases without their knowledge.
-Bank of Ireland may have declined a credit application if PPI was refused by the customer.
+Bank of Ireland may have disapproved a credit application if PPI was refused by the customer.

 Bank of Ireland PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Bank of Ireland.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Bank of Ireland, and this was not explained to you at the point of sale, then you would be due compensation from Bank of Ireland.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Bank of Ireland, and this was not clarified to you at the point of sale, then you would be due compensation from Bank of Ireland.